-- 8.15 The off-licence located to the south of the proposed building is open 8am till 11pm Monday to Saturday and 10am till 10:30pm on Sundays.
-Having looked at the history for the premises, Environmental Health has confirmed that no complaints have ever been received in relation to noise despite the fact that a residential property is located above.
-It is therefore unlikely that the proposed residents will be adversely affected by noise from the off-licence. - 8.16 In terms of loss of light outlook, privacy, light and an increased sense of enclosure, the main properties affected by this development would be the immediate adjacent properties to the east (115-117 Portland Road), the flat above the ground floor shop at 119 Portland Road and the adjacent property to the north at 1 Rutland Road.
-Due to its position, the proposed dwelling would not significantly affect the amenity of any other adjacent properties. - 8.17 No.1 Rutland Road is directly to the north of the proposed dwelling.
+- 8.11 Policy QD27 of the Brighton & Hove Local Plan states that planning permission for any development or change of use will not be granted where it would cause material nuisance and loss of amenity to the proposed, existing and/or adjacent users, residents, occupiers or where it is liable to be detrimental to human health. - 8.12 The off-licence located to the south of the proposed building is open 8am till 11pm Monday to Saturday and 10am till 10:30pm on Sundays.
+Having looked at the history for the premises, Environmental Health has previously confirmed that no complaints have ever been received in relation to noise despite the fact that a residential property is located above.
+It is therefore unlikely that the proposed residents will be adversely affected by noise from the off-licence. - 8.13 In terms of loss of light, outlook, privacy and an increased sense of enclosure, the main properties affected by this development would be the immediate adjacent properties to the east (115-117 Portland Road), the flat above the ground floor shop at 119 Portland Road and the adjacent property to the north at 1 Rutland Road.
+Due to its position, the proposed dwelling would not significantly affect the amenity of any other adjacent properties. - 8.14 No.1 Rutland Road is directly to the north of the proposed dwelling.
 The proposed house would face the side south facing elevation of no.1 Rutland Road.
-This elevation does not include any windows and accordingly this property would not be significantly affected by the scheme. - 8.18 No.119 Portland Road includes a flat above the existing shop.
-This flat would also not be significantly affected by the proposed dwelling.
+This elevation does not include any windows and accordingly this property would not be significantly affected by the scheme. - 8.15 No.119 Portland Road includes a flat above the existing shop.
 The flat has an existing bay window facing to the rear.
-It is proposed to remove this bay window so that it would not overlook the proposed patio area above the first floor extension.
+It is proposed to remove this bay window to facilitate the proposal.
 The room the bay window serves has a side window to allow light and outlook.
-It is proposed to widen the side window to compensate for the loss of the rear bay window. - 8.19 In respect of the amenity of the adjacent property at 117 Portland Road, the scheme would have a significant impact.
+It is proposed to widen the side window to compensate for the loss of this rear window. - 8.16 In respect of the amenity of the adjacent property at 117 Portland Road, the scheme would have a significant impact.
 As with no.119, this property is part of Portland Road shopping centre and has a ground floor commercial use with a residential flat above (117A).
 No.117 is the adjacent property to no.119 and the first floor flat has access to a rear first floor terrace as well as the rear garden.
 The proposed house would be immediately adjacent to the boundary.
-Adjacent to the boundary, the house would have a single-storey element with a set back first floor.
-The single-storey section would have a height of 2.6m and is shown to be an additional 0.75m above the existing boundary wall.
-One section of the first floor proposed is set back 1.1m from the boundary with a height of 5.25m and a length of 5.65m.
-The other first floor section is set back 3.1m from the boundary.
-Having regard to the scale of the building and its proximity to the boundary with 117A, the scheme would result in an increased sense of enclosure and loss of light to the garden area.
-The proposed house is also in close proximity to the first floor balcony at 117A Portland Road and would result in a loss of outlook to this amenity area.
+Adjacent to the boundary, the proposed house would have a single-storey element with a set back first floor.
+The single-storey section would have a height of 3m and is shown to be an additional 1.1m above the existing boundary wall.
+This single-storey section would result in an additional 5.6m of extension adjacent the boundary.
+Having regard to the scale of the single-storey section of the proposal building and its proximity to the boundary with 117A, the scheme would result in an increased sense of enclosure and loss of light to the garden area.